Desktop47-02.jpg

 OSTUNI

-We pick up where we left off on A Week in Puglia - Part I with Ostuni, our last destination in Brindisi.
+We pick up where we left off in A Week in Puglia - Part I with Ostuni, our final destination in Brindisi.
 A stunning medieval whitewashed town set upon a labyrinth of cobblestone streets, Ostuni can be enjoyed in a day or two.
-I highly recommend taking a guided tuk-tuk tour, as there is so much fascinating history you will not want to miss.
+I highly recommend taking a guided tuk-tuk tour, as the history is fascinating and not to be missed.
 One of the first landmarks we visited was the Santa Maria Assunta Cathedral, which combines Romanesque, Gothic, and Byzantine design.
 We discovered why the ornate rose window is glass-free, the meaning behind its intricate symbols, and why the church’s altar is off-center.
 Another Ostuni treasure is the less opulent but highly unusual Baroque Church of San Vito Martire, now an archaeological museum with impressive artifacts, some dating back 2600 years.
 Allow yourself time to stroll the charming maze of medieval streets peppered with restaurants, shops, cafes, and bars.
 Ostuni is most definitely a must when in Puglia.

 Puglia produces half of all the olive oil in Italy, so it is no surprise that there are miles upon miles of olive trees.
-On our way to Lecce, we went to the Masseria Brancati, hoping to see Il Grande Vecchio (The Great Elder), the oldest olive tree in the country, estimated to be more than 3000 years old.
+On our way to Lecce, we visited Masseria Brancati, hoping to see Il Grande Vecchio (The Great Elder), considered the oldest olive tree in Italy, estimated to be more than 3000 years old.
 Unfortunately, it was not open for a full tour and tasting when we arrived.
 However, we saw the ever-elusive elder’s “cousin,” about 2000 years old (second slide) and were amazed to discover that these millennials still produce olives!
 Make sure to call in advance for a tour.

 LECCE